Evaluate a Marketplace app's security

 How to evaluate a vendor or application

 Here are some things you can do to help verify whether an app is trustworthy, before installing:

 - Look at customer reviews and ratings (available for all Marketplace apps).

 - Contact the vendor directly with any questions.

-Under the new G Suite Marketplace Security Assessment Program, developers can submit their app to a third-party security firm which performs a security assessment of their Marketplace app.
+Under the G Suite Marketplace Security Assessment Program, developers can submit their app to a third-party security firm that performs a security assessment of their Marketplace app.
 Apps that pass the security assessment display a security badge in their Marketplace listing: